PhilHarps/music/README.md

 ```

 - Order cart (with add, remove item) was not successful
+- schools can only buy one listing at a time
 - UI Alert messages for when a listing has been created, updated or deleted
 - Contact us form failed
 - Changing log in details (password, name) is nested into editing profile